-Provide students with books or flashcards to practice memorizing high-frequency words.
-High-frequency words are the most commonly used words in printed text and over 50 percent of all text is composed of them.
-Because many are phonetically irregular, tend to be abstract, have limited visual correspondence, or even easily understood definitions, students must memorize them to read quickly and fluently.
+Provide students with resources to practice reading high-frequency words.
+High-frequency words are the most commonly used words in printed text.
+Since over 50 percent of all text is composed of these types of words, books are a great opportunity for readers to learn them in context.
+Repeated practice is important for students to learn to read high-frequency words quickly and fluently.

-Bingo cards, flashcards, and high-frequency word books provide necessary tools to help students memorize sight words.
-Use the High-Frequency Word Strategy Bank for additional strategies to help students learn high-frequency words.
-Follow these tips too for successful high-frequency word instruction:
+High-frequency word books provide opportunities for students to read these words in context.
+Bingo cards and flash cards are tools that can be used to provide additional practice.
+Use the High-Frequency Word Strategy Bank for additional strategies to help students learn these words.
+Follow these tips for successful high-frequency word instruction.

 The English High-Frequency Word Books have been translated into Spanish and French.
 Because of the nuances of each language, these translations cannot be literal word-for-word translations.
 In many instances, the number of high-frequency words in a translated version may be greater than the English version.
 When using the translated versions to introduce and teach Spanish and French high-frequency words, you may want to introduce and teach 2-3 words in different teaching sessions before giving students the books to read.